Vero Beach, Florida: Climate

-Vero Beach has a humid subtropical climate, with hot and humid summers and warm, drier winters.
+Under the Köppen climate classification, Vero Beach has a humid subtropical climate, bordering very closely on a tropical monsoon climate, with hot and humid summers and warm, drier winters.
+Nevertheless, the city experiences a significant amount of rainfall, even during the month with historically low precipitation levels.

 Economy

 Industry

 Vero Beach is home to general aviation manufacturer Piper Aircraft, which is the largest private employer in Indian River County.
 As of July 2015, Piper employed approximately 750 people.
 Aside from Piper, the bulk of commercial activity in Vero Beach centers around tourism, the citrus industry and service activities.

 Retail

 There are two shopping malls: the Indian River Mall, and the Vero Beach Outlets just west of I-95 on State Road 60.

 There are small specialty shops along Ocean Drive on the barrier island.
-There are also a set of shops directly inland in what is called "Miracle Mile."
+There are also a set of shops directly inland in what is called "Miracle Mile”.
 The Historic Downtown is a newly revitalized area of shopping, dining, antique stores, and art galleries.